The Tea Detective

 affects Uva, a

-draught, closing up their leaves.
-This also initiates
+as though from draught, closing up their leaves.
+This also initiates an internal change

-and degree of slope of a particular location, determining its
+altitude and degree of slope of a particular location,

 The Himalayan Mountains, home to

-the highest altitude tea growing regions in the world.
-There the
+one of the highest altitude tea growing regions in the world.

-native China tea bush flourishes at elevations ranging from 1,800
+There the native China tea bush flourishes at elevations

-In the higher elevations cool, thin air slows leaf growth and matur-
+In the higher elevations cool, thin air slows leaf growth and maturation, yielding half that

-slopes, some as much as 60 to 70 degrees, Darjeeling's topography is
+much as 60 to 70 degrees, Darjeeling’s topography is directly

 the resulting high production costs reflected at the register.